CodingMilitia/Blog/content/posts/2021-03-14-setting-up-demos-in-azure-part-2-github-actions.md

 Throughout this post, we looked at:

 - Setting up a workflow to create a resource group, deploy an ARM template and a web application
-- Setting up a workflow to easily teardown the whole demo environment
+- Setting up a workflow to easily tear down the whole demo environment
 - Credentials and secret management on GitHub
 - Triggering the workflows